bokeh/bokeh/sphinx/source/docs/user_guide/compat.rst

     :alt: Datashader Bokeh example
     :align: center

-Datashader works well together with `HoloViews`_ (see below and `this_example`_), which allows you to flexibly switch between datashaded and non-datashaded versions of a plot, interleave datashader-based plots with other Bokeh-based plots, and so on.
+Datashader works well together with `HoloViews`_.
+This package lets you switch between datashaded and non-datashaded versions of a plot, interleave Datashader and Bokeh plots, and more.
+See `this_example`_

 HoloViews
 ---------

-Bokeh is designed to provide an enormous amount of power and flexibility to the Python programmer, making it feasible to develop complex visualization-focused applications for deployment on web browsers.
-However, for day-to-day work exploring and visualizing data, it can be helpful to have a higher-level API on top of what Bokeh provides, to make it simpler to do common visualization tasks without specifying each step explicitly.
+Bokeh offers you a lot of versatility when it comes to development of complex data visualizations for the web.
+Even so, a higher-level API can make day-to-day visualization tasks easier and less verbose.

-`HoloViews`_ is a separately maintained package that provides a concise declarative interface for building Bokeh plots.
-HoloViews is particularly focused on interactive use in a Jupyter notebook, allowing quick prototyping of figures for data analysis.
-For instance, to build an interactive figure with three linked Bokeh plots requires only one line of code in HoloViews:
+`HoloViews`_ is a separate package that provides a concise declarative interface for building Bokeh plots.
+HoloViews is particularly focused on interactive use with Jupyter notebooks and enables quick prototyping of figures for data analysis.
+For instance, building an interactive figure with three linked Bokeh plots requires only one line of code in HoloViews.

 .. image:: /_images/hv_sample.png
  :width: 976 px